ncmreynolds/retroTerm/documentation/readme.md

 void printCentred(uint8_t y, variableContent content);
 ```

-These two methods will centre printed content.
+These two functions will centre printed content.
 The first prints at the current row, the second centred on a specific row.

 ```c++
 void printAt(uint8_t x, uint8_t y, variableContent content);
 void printAt(uint8_t x, uint8_t y, variableContent content, uint16_t specificAttributes);
 ```

-These two methods print at a specified column and row.
+These two functions print at a specified column and row.
 The second variant will print with the specified [attributes](#colours-and-attributes).

 ```c++
 void scroll(variableContent content);
 void scroll(variableContent content, bool centred);
 ```

-These two methods print at the bottom of the scrolling region, after moving the existing content up one line.
+These two functions print at the bottom of the scrolling region, after moving the existing content up one line.
 These are fast and efficient compared to scrolling the content of a widget as the terminal emulator handles the scrolling and the contents do not need to be redrawn by the library.

 This is one of the occasions where you might want to mix widgets and direct printing to the terminal.